withastro/astro.build/src/pages/blog/netlify-edge-functions.md

 If you are using dependencies that depend on Node.js’ built-in modules, it’s possible that you cannot move off of Netlify Functions.
 If so, Netlify Functions is still a great platform for most use-cases and provides a standard Node.js runtime for Node package support.

 If you use the `<Markdown />` component, it cannot presently run in non-Node environments.
-We recommend using `.md` pages for substantial markdown anyways, so consider moving off of the Markdown component.
+A possible alternative in the meantime is using `.md` pages.

 ### Migration